 Kubernetes in Red Hat Enterprise Linux "Extras" Channel

-As of Red Hat Enterprise Linux 7.5, the kubernetes packages shipped in the RHEL Extras channel are deprecated, and Red Hat no longer supports the manual installation and configuration of kubernetes on RHEL.
-OpenShift Container Platform is Red Hat’s fully supported distribution of Kubernetes
+As of Red Hat Enterprise Linux 7.5, the Kubernetes packages shipped in the Red Hat Enterprise Linux Extras channel are deprecated, and Red Hat no longer supports the manual installation and configuration of Kubernetes on Red Hat Enterprise Linux.
+OpenShift Container Platform is Red Hat’s fully supported distribution of Kubernetes.

 The docker container runtime, as of version 1.12, embeds